Activation of metrologically useful genuine multipartite entanglement: A metrologically useful GME activatable subspace

-Let us consider a concrete example of a two-qubit isotropic state with $h_{A_n^{(m)}}=\sigma_z$ for all $m.$ Then, based on \EQ{eq:hnM} we have \be \ex{h_{n} \otimes h_{n'}}= (\ex{\sigma_z^{(n)}\otimes\sigma_z^{(n')}}_{\varrho})^M. \ee It is clear that if $\ex{\sigma_z^{(n)}\otimes\sigma_z^{(n')}}_{\varrho}<1$ then the upper bound on the quantum Fisher information given in \EQ{eq:fqineq} is going to the separable limit for large $M.$ Hence, there is an optimal number of copies above which the metrological performance does not improve, which is illustrated in \FIG{fig:multicopy2}.
-One can see that with lower noise the state is useful, but the gain starts to decrease from $M=4$ copies.
+The results are illustrated in \FIG{fig:multicopy2} for two different noise parameters.
+From this, we can see that there is an optimal number of copies above which the metrological performance does not improve.
+In the example with lower noise, the state is useful and the performance improves for $M=2,3$ copies, but the gain starts to decrease from $M=4$ copies.
 In the example with higher noise, the quantum Fisher information is increasing with $M$ but still does not overcome the separable limit.
-Apart from the quantum Fisher information, we also plotted the variance and the Wigner-Yanase skew information, as they constitute bounds that are easy to compute.

-{\it Scaling with the number of particles.} For a constant $M,$ \EQS{eq:FQbound} and \eqref{eq:FQD} indicate a Heisenberg scaling with $N$ for all entangled states given by the same coefficients $c_{kl}$.
-We can also see that the difference from the maximal quantum Fisher information is decreasing exponentially with $M.$